thudfactor/thudfactor/src/posts/2023/12/exploring-hsl/index.md

 Hue is specified as an angle on a color wheel, so values range from 0º to 360º, with decimal values available.
 Just as with other circles, angles equal to or greater than 360º just take another turn around the wheel — 0º and 360º are the same hue (red), 60º and 420º are both the same yellow, and so forth.

 Saturation and lightness are both specified as percentages.
 Adjusting saturation alone causes colors to tend towards grey, which sometimes appears to lighten the colors even though the lightness value is untouched.
-At 0% saturation, all colors are the same because the hue value contributes nothing to the overall color, so only lightness matters.
+At 0% saturation, all colors are the same because the hue value contributes nothing to the overall color.
+Only saturation and lightness matter.

 <figure>
   <color-bar numswatches="16" class="hsl hue" style="--s: 100%"></color-bar>